pupcus/katabatic/README.md

 ## Usage

-To use this program, you need to register at [Weather Underground](https://www.wunderground.com/weather/api/) and get a valid APIB key.
+To use this program, you need to register at [Weather Underground](https://www.wunderground.com/weather/api/) and get a valid API key.
 Then create a .lein-env file in the project root directory and put something like this in it:

 ```clojure
 {